 - In a nutshell, this idea is about students teaching teachers and other students.
 This innovation aims to support not only the work of teachers but also the development of students’ own skills.
 With this model, the technological skills of the school community develop, and students who are interested in technology will also be able to make full use of their skills.

 - Lappeenranta municipality has made a strategic choice to train everyone towards a positive and solution-focused approach.
 In the Lappeenranta model, the education provider provides solution-focused training for staff and supervisors.
 The head of the Educational Department in the City of Lappeenranta, Mari Routti says, that both students and school staff face numerous small and more challenging problems in learning, social interactions, or teamwork, for example.
 The approach is strongly linked to interactive dialogue.
 It focuses on listening and understanding the parties involved on an equal footing while proceeding constructively in a respectful atmosphere.
 The central view of the approach is that the words we use matter and constantly shape reality.

 Above I have listed the ideas that are, in my opinion, groundbreaking.
-I left out the ideas concerning tools for development as I want to make a new post only on those.
-Stay tuned and take a look at the HundrED webpage.
+Take a look at the HundrED webpage for more information.
 If you are interested in developing learning, teaching, working, leadership or learning environments, it is definitely worthy of your time.